The season will launch with the Neil Simon classic Brighton Beach Memoirs, running Sept. 5-30, under the direction of Steven Woolf.

 Two stage adaptations will close the season.
 The first will be Jane Austen's Sense and Sensibility, adapted and directed by Jon Jory, which will run Feb.
 6-March 3, 2013; and David Pichette and R. Hamilton Wright's Double Indemnity, based on James M. Cain's noir thriller.
 It will be staged by Michael Evan Haney March 13-April 7, 2013.

+The three productions of the Rep's Studio season will be announced shortly.
 For tickets and further information phone (314) 968-4925 or visit The Rep's online box office at RepStl.